GooFit/GooFit/docs/documentation.md

 which is exactly what we want.
 The fetching of `x` appears a little more formidable, with its double `indices` lookup; it calls for some explanation.
-First, `indices[0]` is the number of parameters of the function; we want to skip ahead by this number to get to the ‘event’ part of the array.
+First, `indices[0]` is the number of parameters of the function; we want to skip ahead by this number to get to the ‘event' part of the array.
 In the Gaussian, this is known at compile-time to be 2, but not every PDF writer is so fortunate; a polynomial PDF, for example, could have an arbitrary number of parameters.
 (Or it might